masters3d/swift-evolution/proposals/XXXX-function-builders.md

 ## Motivation

 It's always been a core goal of Swift to allow the creation of great libraries.
 A lot of what makes a library great is its interface, and Swift is designed with rich affordances for building expressive, type-safe interfaces for libraries.
 In some cases, a library's interface is distinct enough and rich enough to form its own miniature language within Swift.
-We refer to this as a *Domain Specific Language* (DSL), because it let's you better describe solutions within a particular problem domain.
+We refer to this as a *Domain Specific Language* (DSL), because it lets you better describe solutions within a particular problem domain.

 Function builders target a specific kind of interface that involves the declaration of list and tree structures, which are useful in many problem domains, including generating structured data (e.g. XML or JSON), UI view hierarchies (notably including Apple's SwiftUI framework, mentioned above), and similar use cases.
 In this proposal, we will be primarily working with code which generates an HTML DOM hierarchy, somewhat like a web templating language except in code; credit goes to Harlan Haskins for this example.